-The Australian Institute of Business’ Master of Business Administration program (the AIB MBA) is a 100% online program that will provide you with the business and leadership skills you will need to thrive in an increasingly uncertain world.
+The Australian Institute of Business’ Master of Business Administration program, the Fast-Track MBA, is a 100% online program that will provide you with the business and leadership skills you will need to thrive in an increasingly uncertain world.

 Designed for busy working adults, this MBA program is highly flexible and delivered fully online with interactive, bite-sized content and personalized student support.

-With a strong industry focus, the AIB MBA equips you with contemporary leadership and management knowledge that can be immediately applied in business and the workplace as you progress in your studies.
+With a strong industry focus, the Fast-Track MBA equips you with contemporary leadership and management knowledge that can be immediately applied in business and the workplace as you progress in your studies.

 Our highly social Student Learning Portal is not only the gateway to current, industry-informed content, but it also connects you with academics and students across Canada, Australia and around the world.
 Through online discussion forums, social media and interactive webinars you will have the opportunity to access vibrant, professional community that learns and collaborates freely.